tomasreimers/webgl-vr-demo/README.md

 2. FIX: Toggles ego motion on and off.

-3. VR: Enables stereoscopic viewing for mobile VR viewing.
+3. VR: Enables stereoscopic viewing for mobile VR viewing (**MUST HAVE PHONE LOCKED IN PORTRAIT MODE**).

 Additionally, tapping the screen (or pressing the button on a Google VR headset, will pause the animation).